Welcome to The Nap Surgery

 If you normally have a flu injection (over 65 years or one of the at risk groups - e.g Diabetes, Pulmonary disease, Heart disease or immunosuppressed) you have now missed our weekend drop in sessions at the surgery, but you haven't missed the chance to have your vaccination.
-We still have plenty of vaccine for our patients.
 Please call the surgery you normally attend and book an appointment in one of the dedicated clinics with the nurses.
 If you are unsure if you are eligible, please see http://www.nhs.uk/Conditions/vaccinations/Pages/flu-influenza-vaccine.aspx for further details.

 We are pleased to welcome back to our clinical team Dr Malini Bhular who has returned from her Maternity leave and Nurse Yan Ineson who has returned after spending just over a year in another practice.

 Joining us as an Associate GP is Dr Nikhil Patel who we are happy to have working with us on Mondays and Thursdays.
 Dr Patel is happy to be referred to as Dr Nikhil to avoid confusion with our existing Dr Jay Patel.

 Dr Olivia Versluys is a fully qualified Doctor who has also joined us to spend a year gaining experience in General Practice.

 Get Well, Keep Well